|Writing and Presentations

 Before moving to DC in 2010, I was the Project Director on a Getty-funded grant for Los Angeles Filmforum entitled Alternative Projections: Experimental Film in LA 1945 -1980, a historical survey and preservation project resulting in over 35 new oral histories, an academic symposium, a media-rich website and database and a 16+screening exhibition series.
 The project was part of the Getty’s Pacific Standard Time initiative showcasing postwar art in Los Angeles.
 I also served as Managing Director of iotaCenter, a small nonprofit film archive of experimental film and abstract animation.

 I have a master’s degree in Moving Image Archive Studies from UCLA, where my work focused on issues related to access to and reuse of historical media collections with a focus on broadcasting, experimental film and animation history.
 Before graduate school, I worked for six years as a researcher and producer on documentaries and television shows, specializing in finding and licensing archival footage and photos for use in productions.
 I have a bachelor’s degree in Film Studies from the University of Kansas, and I’m also the current Vice President of the KU Film and Media Studies Professional Advisory Board.
 Rock chalk.

 I spent ten years of my early childhood on Long Island, twelve years of my middle childhood and college years in Kansas City and Lawrence, ten years of my formative adult years in Los Angeles, and have spent the last eight years of adulthood in the DMV (DC, Maryland, Virginia) region.
 Although each of these was its own kind of cultural bubble, I believe in bursting bubbles and having a dialogue with those outside of my bubble.

 I grew up obsessively reading books and then began obsessively watching films.
-I'm passionate about music and have a vested interest in the history of women in music - I sing in a band, and used to front a band which only performed covers by women and woman-fronted bands.
+Sometimes bands or recording artists allow me to sing in front of people, or even on albums.
 I make furniture and craft art out of upcycled materials, and I occasionally perform live storytelling.
-I am a culinary and wine enthusiast, and know how pretentious that sounds.
+I am a culinary and wine enthusiast.
+I know how pretentious that sounds.
 These are my two dogs, who (unlike me) are natural redheads.